tux4kids/tuxmath/docs/README.txt

     prepared lessons, starting with simple typing of single digit numbers, and progressing to multiplication and division involving negatives and "missing number" questions (e.g. "-17 x ? = 119").
 The player wins if the question list is completed successfully.
+Successfully completed lessons are indicated with a flashing gold star.

     Play Arcade Game: use this to select from one of four open-ended, "Arcade Style" games, meaning the game play gets faster and faster as long as the